ujtakk/mvint/README.md

 ### Qualititative Evaluation
-In prior to quantitative evaluation, we can qualititatively check results produced by MVint.
+In prior to quantitative evaluation, we could qualititatively check results produced by MVint.
+Execute the command below to check:
 ```
 python interp.py movie/corgi
 ```
+Result movie is saved as `movie/corgi/corgi_interp.mp4`

+There is some enhanced version of script with the Kalman filter:
 ```
 python kalman.py movie/corgi
 ```
+Result movie is saved as `movie/corgi/corgi_kalman.mp4`

 ### Quantitative Evaluation using MOT16
 Finally we will perform quantitative evaluation using MOT16.